Southwest NM Fishing Report

 Caballo Lake: No reports this week.

-Elephant Butte Lake: Fishing for smallmouth bass was fair to good when using crankbaits and bullhead minnows.
-Fishing for white bass was fair when using white crankbaits.
-Fishing for walleye was fair to good when using jigs with paddle-tail swimbaits and trolling using dark-green lures.
-Fishing for catfish was good when using minnows and fresh cut bait.
+Elephant Butte Lake: Fishing for smallmouth bass was fair to good when using crankbaits.
+Fishing for white bass was fair when trolling using shad-pattern crankbaits.
+Fishing for catfish was fair when using minnows and worms.

 Escondida Lake: No reports this week.